techfort/LokiJS/README.md

 - Each angular json file has to be titled, "json1", "json2" for the next one, "json3", etc.
 - "db" title has to be spelled exactly "db"
 - "collection" title has to be spelled exactly "collection"
-- Each Document has to have at least one "name" field with whatever value you want, but "name" has to be there.

 ###Demo (not working though, something weird going on with angular + Plnkr)
 [plkr](http://embed.plnkr.co/3H1kgFKWsr341zsWLZvp/preview)